KyleBanks/unimation/README.md

 Unimation.Animate.ScaleTo(gameObject, scale, duration);
 ```

-The preferred way to use Unimation however, is to have your scripts extend `Unimation.Behaviour` (rather than `MonoBehaviour`), which adds access to the animation methods on the script itself:
+However the preferred way to use Unimation, is to have your scripts extend `Unimation.Behaviour` (rather than `MonoBehaviour`), which adds access to the animation methods on the script itself:

 ```cs
 public class MyScript : Unimation.Behaviour {